ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/tutorial/play.md

 layout: default
 major_version: 0.1x
 title: Integration with Play Framework
+_0_1x_latest_minor_play_module: 0.16.0-play26
 ---

-A ReactiveMongo plugin is available for [Play Framework](https://playframework.com/), providing a reactive, asynchronous and non-blocking Scala driver for MongoDB to develop your application.
+A ReactiveMongo plugin is available for [Play Framework](https://playframework.com/), providing a reactive, asynchronous and non-blocking Scala driver for MongoDB to develop your application {{page.kaka}}.

 This module is based on the [Play JSON serialization](../json/overview.html).